dinuxbg/pru-gcc-examples/button-blinking-led/README.md

 change the pin numbers as per your usage

 ## Acknowledgements
- * Parts of the AM33xx PRU package have been used for the UIO blinking LED example loader: https://github.com/beagleboard/am335x_pru_package
  * Beagleboard.org test debian image has been used for running the blinking LED example: http://beagleboard.org/latest-images/